Phasing out the disability subminimum wage

 Bottom line

 The disability subminimum wage is a 1938 provision that does not, on the empirical record, function as the framework its original supporters intended.
 Phase-out is technically tractable, has bipartisan support in principle, and has been demonstrated to work at the state level.
-The federal phase-out has been delayed by political and operational concerns that adequate transition support could address.
-Completing the phase-out is one of the cleaner structural reforms in disability policy.
+The 2024 effort to end it by federal rule was withdrawn in 2025 on statutory-authority grounds, so the regulatory shortcut is closed: federal phase-out now depends on Congress passing the TCIE Act, while the practical momentum continues to come from the states.
+Completing the phase-out — through legislation rather than rulemaking — remains one of the cleaner structural reforms in disability policy.